IT Baseline Protection in the Cloud: Shared Responsibility in Practice

 Why IT Baseline Protection is the Standard for Public Authorities

-The BSI’s IT Baseline Protection is more than a recommendation; it is the de facto standard for information security in German public administration.
+The BSI’s IT Baseline Protection (IT-Grundschutz) is more than a recommendation; it is the de facto standard for information security in German public administration.
 It offers concrete measures, field-tested building blocks, and a clear methodology, which makes it incredibly valuable.

 The Synergy of IT Baseline Protection and ISO 27001